lindahua/Accelereval.jl/README.md

 FAST.jl
 ========

-A Julia framework that allows you to define, optimize, and evaluate expressions in a lazy manner.
-The name **FAST** is an acronym for *FAst, Simple, and Transparent*.
+This is a Julia framework that allows you to re-compile numerical functions for faster computation.
+The name *ACE* is an acronym for *Accelerated re-Compiled Evaluation*.